 Restorative yoga is effective for people wanting to de-stress and rejuvenate.
 This class is a blend of restorative positions , gentle yoga , breathwork and guided relaxation.
 The slower pace and deep breathing that you get in a restorative yoga class triggers the parasympathetic nervous system from the very first pose.

+Each class is unique, fun and challenging, offering well-rounded and uplifting sequences of asana (postures).
 HATHA is a potent alignment-oriented practice that emphasizes alignment and breath while entering, holding, and leaving the posture.
-It uses postures (asanas) and stretches in combination with the breath while holding the poses to develop flexibility and relaxation.
-Hatha Yoga’s ancient postures exercise your inside too, improving functions such as digestion, detoxification and cleansing.
+Hatha Yoga’s postures exercise your inside too, improving functions such as digestion, detoxification and cleansing.
 Another huge benefit is that it also trains the mind as well as the body, increasing awareness and concentration..

 The class focuses on strenghtening positions and long held stretches as well as flowing sequences.
 Available to all levels, especially to those who seek a balancing practice with some elements of vinyasa and Hatha yoga.
 Each class ends with relaxation .